 SPA Internal Journal Vouchers

-If your department identifies an overdraft or unallowable expense, you may submit an object code correction or non-payroll expense transfer.
-You may also request that the expense be transferred to a non-sponsored account using the Internal Journal Voucher form.
-If SPA identifies any overdraft or unallowable expense during our monthly assessment, we will notify the account’s business administrator.
-If no action is taken, SPA will transfer the amount into your dean’s revenue center account and it will be your responsibility to clear these items with your dean.
-Thus, it is vital that you review your accounts every month.
+If your department identifies an overdraft or unallowable expense, you may submit a spend category correction or accounting journal for cost transfer (formerly known as NPET).
+Department is responsible for reconciling their awards.
+If SPA identifies any overdraft or unallowable expense during our monthly assessment, we will notify the award/Grant Worktag’s Grant Manager.
+If no action is taken, SPA will transfer the amount into your dean’s revenue center Driver Worktag and it will be your responsibility to clear these items with your dean.
+Thus, it is vital that you review your awards/Grant Worktags every month.